 - If information provided in payment details could be linked to above-mentioned countries (e.g. person name, vessel, name of city, harbour etc);

-- If the payment lacks a substantial information to understand the payment purpose.
+- If the payment lacks a substantial information to understand the payment purpose;

 Additional observations

-Swedbank would like to draw your attention to the fact that the term of executing payments or when its already executed (incl. crediting of incoming payments), may be extended or payments may be blocked or frozen by other banks than Swedbank which also participate in the execution of payment (correspondent banks, bank of beneficiary or sender).
-Swedbank will not compensate its clients for any damage resulting from the payment being frozen.
-Therefore; the customer should always evaluate potential International Sanctions risks by themselves.
+may be extended or payments may be blocked or frozen by other banks than Swedbank which also participate in the execution of payment (correspondent banks, bank of beneficiary or sender).

 Useful links:

-Due to the current situation; internal decisions and the risk policies of the main correspondent banks, Swedbank will not, as a rule, perform payments (both outgoing and incoming) to these regions or related to these regions (i.e. beneficiary address is indicated in Crimea or in other cases where any connection to these regions have been identified) in any currencies.
+execute payments (both outgoing and incoming) related to these regions (i.e. beneficiary address is indicated in Crimea or in other cases where any connection to these regions have been identified) in any currencies.

 Military goods cover military technology and equipment which might be used for internal repression or international aggression or contribute to regional instability.